Seatis/my-teaching-materials/workshop/command-line/README.md

   - Run the downloaded Git-it App
   - Do the Challenges until `Branches Aren't Just For Birds` (you don't need to start this one)
     - We won't need branches at this point
-    - If you finished all the challenges including `Forkes and Clones` as the last one, proceed with the following:
+    - If you finished all the challenges including `Forks and Clones` as the last one, proceed with the following:
   - Fork this git repository: https://github.com/greenfox-academy/git-lesson-repository.git
       - Visit the page
       - Fork it!